digidotcom/xbee-java/examples/communication/ReceiveBroadcastSerialDataSample/ReadMe.txt

   The application prints the broadcast data that was received to the standard output in ASCII and hexadecimal formats after the sender address.

-  NOTE: This example uses the XBee ZigBee device (ZigBeeDevice) class, but all the features described are also applicable to any XBee device class.
+  NOTE: This example uses the generic XBee Device device (XBeeDevice) class,
+        but it can be applied to any other local XBee device class.

   Files